neurobagel/digest/schemas/README.md

 Within a schema, columns are grouped into two semantic categories.
 These categories are purely for organizational purposes and do not appear in an digest file.

 **Global columns:** Columns describing basic metadata that should have the same meaning regardless of the specific event described by a given record
-(e.g., a certain processing pipeline or phenotypic assessment), and does not depend on event outputs.
+(e.g., a certain processing pipeline or phenotypic assessment), and do not depend on event outputs.

-**Event-specific columns:** Includes columns whose values may have event-specific meanings. e.g., in the schema for an imaging digest, the `"PIPELINE_STATUS_COLUMNS"` convey info about processing pipeline completion that depends on pipeline-specific outputs and may have varying values depending on the pipeline tracker used.
+**Event-specific columns:** Columns whose values may have event-specific meanings. e.g., in the schema for an imaging digest, the `"PIPELINE_STATUS_COLUMNS"` convey info about processing pipeline completion that depends on pipeline-specific outputs and may have varying values depending on the pipeline tracker used.

 ### Column attributes
-Recognized columns are individually described in the schema using the following attributes:
+Recognized columns are described in the schema using the following attributes:
 - `Description`
   - Describes the column contents, along with the meaning of different acceptable values for categorical columns.
 - `dtype`